 In response to the risk of tidal flooding affecting Ipswich, a new tidal flood defence barrier was officially opened in February 2019.
 The barrier, in combination with 1,100 metres of new and refurbished flood walls and a series of flood gates on the banks of the River Orwell, are designed to reduce the risk of flooding to 1,608 homes and 422 businesses as well as key infrastructure.
-The barrier provides protection to the town for the 1 in 300 year annual probability tidal flood event.
-The risk of tidal flooding to Ipswich is therefore a 'residual' risk i.e. it is only at risk of tidal flooding in the event of a breach in the flood defences or a failure of the operation of the barrier.
+The barrier provides protection to the town for the 1 in 300 year annual probability tidal flood event accounting for climate change uplift to tidal levels to the year 2118.
+The risk of tidal flooding to Ipswich is therefore a 'residual risk' i.e. it is only at risk of tidal flooding in the event of a breach in the flood defences or a failure of the operation of the barrier.

 The River Gipping and its tributaries have posed a fluvial flood risk to the Borough in the past, with historical fluvial events recorded in 1939 and 1947.
-According to result of the recently completed hydraulic modelling of the River Gipping1, the town is protected from flooding by flood defences in the present day for lower annual probability events, such as the 1 in 20 year and 1 in 100 year events during the present day.
-A small area is at risk of flooding during a 1 in 1000 year event flood in the present day.
-However, in the future, as a result of the impacts of climate change, the risk of flooding from the River Gipping could increase on the northern side of the watercourse, throughout Ipswich village, assuming no alterations are made to the flood defence levels in this area.
-Based on this information, there is therefore potential for an 'actual' risk of fluvial flooding from the River Gipping in the future.
+According to results of the recently completed hydraulic modelling of the River Gipping, the town is protected from flooding by flood defences for the design flood event (1% annual exceedance probability (AEP) event) during the present day scenario.
+However, in the future, as a result of the impacts of climate change, the risk of flooding from the River Gipping during the design event could increase on the northern side of the watercourse, throughout Ipswich village, assuming no alterations are made to the flood defence levels in this area.
+Based on this information, there is therefore an 'actual' risk of fluvial flooding from the River Gipping during the design event in the future.